Digital Signal 1: Inband T1 versus T1 PRI

 Additionally, for voice T1s there are two main types: so-called "plain" or Inband T1s and PRI (Primary Rate Interface).
-While both carry voice telephone calls in similar fashion, PRIs are commonly used in call centers and provide not only the 23 actual usable telephone lines (Known as "B" channels for bearer) but also a 24th line (Known as the "D" channel for data) that carries line signaling information.
-This special "D" channel carries: Caller ID (CID) and automatic number identification (ANI) data, required channel type (usually a B, or Bearer channel), call handle, Dialed Number Identification Service (DNIS) info, requested channel number and a request for response.
+While both carry voice telephone calls in similar fashion, PRIs are commonly used in call centers and provide not only the 23 actual usable telephone lines (known as B channels for bearer) but also a 24th line (known as the D channel for data) that carries line signaling information.
+This special D channel carries: Caller ID (CID) and automatic number identification (ANI) data, required channel type (usually a B, or bearer, channel), call handle, Dialed Number Identification Service (DNIS) info, requested channel number and a request for response.

 Inband T1s are also capable of carrying CID and ANI information if they are configured by the carrier by sending DTMF *ANI*DNIS*.
 However, PRIs handle this more efficiently.
 While an inband T1 seemingly has a slight advantage due to 24 lines being available to make calls (as opposed to a PRI that has 23), each channel in an inband T1 must perform its own setup and tear-down of each call.
 A PRI uses the 24th channel as a data channel to perform all the overhead operations of the other 23 channels (including CID and ANI).
 Although an inband T1 has 24 channels, the 23 channel PRI can set up more calls faster due to the dedicated 24th signalling channel (D Channel).

 Before T1 PRI existed there was T1 CAS.
 T1 CAS is not common today but it still exists.
 CAS is Channel Associated Signaling.
 It is also referred to as Robbed Bit Signaling.
 CAS is a technology with roots in the 60's and before.

 Origin of name

-The name T1 came from the carrier letter assigned by AT&T to the technology in 1957, when digital systems were first proposed and developed, AT&T decided to skip Q, R, S, and to use T, for Time Division.
+The name T1 came from the carrier letter assigned by AT&T to the technology in 1957, when digital systems were first proposed and developed, AT&T decided to skip Q, R, and S, and to use T, for time division.
 The naming system ended with the letter T, which designated fiber networks.
-Destined successors of the T1 system of networks, called T1C, T2, T3, and T4 were not a commercial success and disappeared quickly, signals that would have been carried on these systems, called DS1, DS2, DS3, and DS4 are now carried on T1 infrastructure.
+Destined successors of the T1 system of networks, called T1C, T2, T3, and T4, were not commercial successes and disappeared quickly.
+Signals that would have been carried on these systems, called DS1, DS2, DS3, and DS4, are now carried on T1 infrastructure.

-DS-1 means "Digital Service – Level 1," and had to do with the signal to be sent—as opposed to the network that delivers it (originally 24 digitized voice channels over the T1).
-Since the practice of naming networks ended with the letter "T," the terms T1 and DS1 have become synonymous and encompass a plethora of different services from voice to data to clear-channel pipes.
-The line speed is always consistent at 1.544 Mbit/s, but the payload can vary greatly.
+DS-1 means Digital Service – Level 1 and has to do with the signal carried—as opposed to the network that delivers it (originally 24 digitized voice channels over a T1).
+Since the practice of naming networks ended with the letter T, the terms T1 and DS1 have become synonymous and encompass a variety of services including voice, data, and clear-channel pipes.
+The line speed is always 1.544 Mbit/s, but the payload can vary greatly.